ajeleznov/ansible-role-oracle-jdk/README.md

 and upload them into your local repository like Nexus OSS.
 You need to specify an URL fo this repository (see Example Playbook) through parameter jdk_download_url.

+This role will download the Oracle JDK rpm file from a local repository and install it in the default location under /usr/java

 Requirements
 ------------